w3c/wot/plugfest/2018-bundang/result.md

     - <b>Security field of TD has to be set to {"schema": "apikey", "in": "header", "pname": "X-PWOT-TOKEN"}</b>
     - <b>wot-servient.conf.json of Node-WoT has to be set to {"credential": {"\<Thing's id>": {"apikey": "\<Token value>"}}} </b>

+* Siemens:
+  - Out of Time
+  - Comment: Planned to implement for HTTP/WebSocket, CoAP, and MQTT

 #### 3.3.6 Semantic Integration -- was part of (8)

 * Fujitsu: